Electric Railway Museum

-The Electric Railway Museum (formerly the Coventry Railway Centre) was located in Warwickshire, south-east of Coventry, near the village of Baginton.
-The heritage railway centre was immediately adjacent to Coventry Airport and so it was also known as "The Airfield Line".
-The site was managed by the Electric Railway Museum Limited, and was home to a sizeable collection of preserved electric multiple units (EMUs), which was the most diverse and historically significant collection of EMUs in the UK, containing unique items that are the last survivors of once typical and numerous classes.
-In addition, there were small industrial electric locomotives, two small industrial diesel locomotives, and one small industrial petrol locomotive, along with some other railway vehicles, which are owned by third parties.
-The land was leased from Coventry City Council, though it is located just outside the city boundary and is in the county of Warwickshire.

-On 9 July 2017, it was announced that, owing to the site being sold for development, the museum would close on 8 October 2017 (the last open day of the year).
+The Electric Railway Museum (formerly the Coventry Railway Centre) was located near to the village of Baginton, south-east of Coventry, in Warwickshire, England.
+The heritage railway centre was immediately adjacent to Coventry Airport and so it was also known as "The Airfield Line"; the site was leased from Coventry City Council.
+On 9 July 2017, it was announced that, owing to the site being sold for development, the museum would close on 8 October 2017.
 The site was cleared by the end of July 2018 and all railway items and heritage buildings found new homes.

+The site was managed by the Electric Railway Museum Limited and was home to a sizeable collection of preserved electric multiple units (EMUs), which was the most diverse and historically significant collection of EMUs in the UK, containing unique items that are the last survivors of once typical and numerous classes.
+In addition, there were small industrial electric locomotives, two small industrial diesel locomotives and one small industrial petrol locomotive, along with some other railway vehicles owned by third parties.

 History

 Coventry Steam Railway Centre

 The site was originally established as the Coventry Steam Railway Centre in 1986 by a group who set out to preserve Hudswell Clarke 0-6-0 tank locomotive number 1857.
-The group established the site and located the locomotive and other collected items of motive power, rolling stock and infrastructure, including Little Bowden Junction Midland Railway Signal Box there.
-The land was previously used as part of the municipal water treatment works and there had never been any railway infrastructure there until the creation of the Centre.
+The group established the site and located the locomotive and other collected items of motive power, rolling stock and infrastructure, including Little Bowden Junction's Midland Railway signal box.
+The land was previously used as part of the municipal water treatment works and there had never been any railway infrastructure there until the creation of the centre.

 Suburban Electric Railway Association

-With a small membership, progress was slow and by the mid-1990s had slowed nearly to a halt.
-The late nineties saw one of the original founders retire due to ill health and he sold his interest in the site to a consortium of Suburban Electric Railway Association (SERA) members, except the tank engine which was sold to another railway.
+With a small membership, progress was slow and ground to a halt by the mid-1990s.
+The late 1990s saw one of the original founders retire due to ill health and he sold his interest in the site to a consortium of Suburban Electric Railway Association (SERA) members, except the tank engine which was sold to another railway.
 By 2004, the other founders had left and SERA took over sole running of the site.

 Electric Railway Museum

 In 2009, the responsibility of managing the site passed to Electric Railway Museum Limited, a charitable company which had been established in 2007 to create a permanent home for preserving and representing Britain's electric railway heritage.
 With this development, the original Coventry Railway Centre Limited company was wound up and its assets passed to Electric Railway Museum Limited.
 The site was open to the public, and group and individual visits could be admitted by prior booking.
 The first Chairman was Graeme Gleaves and the museum held its first public open day in September 2010.
-In 2011 the ERM won the Heritage Railway Association Best Small Group award.
+In 2011, the ERM won the Heritage Railway Association Best Small Group award.